link422/F24_Team3_TennisBallCollector/Reports/Detailed Design Ashli.md

 ![motorsubsystem-schematic-36](https://github.com/user-attachments/assets/4be2daa4-ec76-4ef0-b437-3f1ab952ba29)

 ### Solution 2
-If I am unable to purchase the more cost efficient option of motor driver, I will use the more general Sabertooth 2x12 motor driver [6].
+If I am unable to purchase the more cost efficient option of motor driver due to an unapproved vendor, I will use the more general Sabertooth 2x12 motor driver [6].
 Though not mentioned on the schematic, this will also include the LS component shown in the first solution.
 ![S2motorsubsystem-schematic-](https://github.com/user-attachments/assets/4e5bcad6-35ae-4cb9-a393-64119f4c6344)